 Does data remove the risk from buying cheap properties?

 No. Data can reduce blind spots and help manage risk, but it cannot remove risk.
-Investors still need judgement, property-level due diligence, and a clear strategy.
+Investors still need judgement, property-level due diligence and a clear strategy.